ericogr/k8s-object-template-operator/README.md

 |__name       |Name of object    |

 # Parameters (ObjectTemplateParams)
-Users can define your own parameters to create new objects based on templates.
+Users can define your own parameters to create new objects based on templates in their namespace.

 ## Parameters example